 How does e-procurement work?

-E-procurement solutions equips employees with the technology needed to search through online catalogs and select the items they want to buy online.
+E-procurement solutions equips employees with the technology needed to search through online catalogs and select the items they want to buy.
 But e-procurement is more than just online buying.
 With it, employees can manage their own purchases based on user permissions, guided buying, eCatalogs, webshop punchouts, and smart searching tools.

-Once a requisition has been approved, it automatically becomes a purchase order (PO), which is then delivered digitally to the vendor.
+Once a requisition has been approved, it automatically becomes a purchase order (PO), which is then delivered digitally to the supplier.
 Once the item or service is delivered, it’s marked as “received” in the system, and an invoice is created and sent to your accounts payable for payment.

 What tools are used in e-procurement?